rational-craft/wealth-engine/README.md

 # Wealth Engine
 A browser-based personal wealth forecasting app built with React, Vite and Tailwind CSS.
-The project runs automatically on StackBlitz and lets you model multiple investment scenarios to visualise projected net worth over time.
+The project runs automatically on StackBlitz, letting you model multiple investment scenarios to visualise projected net worth over time.

-Use the scenario toggle to switch between Base, Aggressive, and Conservative assumptions.
+Use the scenario toggle to switch between Base, Aggressive and Conservative assumptions.
 A dark mode switch in the top right lets you change themes.

 ## Development